Phone-GWP-group

 You must design your seasonal packaging in such a way that it helps persuade impulse and gift purchases.

-Packaging (and offers) of this type can encourage consumers to purchase your products as gifts for friends or family members and to buy more of them.
+Packaging (and offers) of this type can encourage customers to purchase your products as gifts for friends and family members and to buy more of them.

 Other options include money off or BOGOF (buy one get one free) on all seasonally branded items.
-However, you should use this tactic sparingly as it will drive volume but not margin and can alter your brand positioning and perception.
+However, you should use this tactic sparingly, as it will drive volume rather than margin and can alter your brand positioning and perception.

 Seasonal promotional packaging